Syntomic cohomology of Morava K-theory: Introduction

 In particular, if $A$ is an $\mathbb{E}_{\infty}$-ring spectrum and $B$ is an $\bE_1$-$A$-algebra, then $\THH(B)$ is an $\bE_0$-$\THH(A)$-algebra.
 This leads to a spectral sequence computing $\pi_*\TC(B)$ beginning with coherent cohomology over the syntomification $A^{\Syn}$.

-In this paper, we execute this strategy in the case $A=\MU$ and $B=k(n)$.
+In this paper, we execute (a Nygaard completed variant of) this strategy in the case $A=\MU$ and $B=k(n)$.
 That the resulting spectral sequence is powerful in practice is closely related to the fact that the unit map $\pi_*\MU \to \pi_*k(n)$ is surjective.
 This should be contrasted with the case of discrete rings, where a discrete noncommutative ring may never receive a surjective map from a discrete commutative ring.
 It is a phenomenon unique to higher algebra that a noncommutative ring may receive a $\pi_*$-surjection from a commutative ring. \end{rem2}

 \begin{rem2} We will prove in Proposition~\ref{prop:integral-collapse} that the motivic spectral sequence computing the integral homotopy groups~$\pi_*\TC(k(n))_p^{\wedge}$ is concentrated on at most three horizontal lines.
 It follows that there are no differentials in this motivic spectral sequence, so the homotopy groups of the spectrum $\TC(k(n))_p^{\wedge}$ are essentially determined by the $\EE_2$-page.
 Analogously, understanding the spectrum $\TC(k(n))_p^{\wedge}$ should be very closely related to understanding the sheaf over the moduli stack of formal groups $\cM_{\fg}$ whose cohomology produces the $\EE_2$-page.
 The main purpose of our calculations here, beyond proving the qualitative Theorems~\ref{thm:redshift}, \ref{thm:LQ} and~\ref{thm:telescope-conj} and the quantitative Theorems~\ref{thm:low-height}, \ref{thm:finiteness}, and~\ref{thm:syntomic-cohomology-kn}, is to assist in the eventual identification of this sheaf.